 Google Pay vs. Apple Pay vs. Samsung Pay: What should you choose?

-Whether you should use Google Pay, Apple Pay or Samsung Pay largely depends on your smartphone.
-If you have an iPhone, you'll have to use Apple Pay.
+Whether you use Google Pay, Apple Pay, or Samsung Pay largely depends on your smartphone.
+If you have an iPhone, you'll likely use Apple Pay, though Google Pay is available with limited features for iOS.
 If you have a Samsung device, you can choose between Samsung Pay and Google Pay.
 For all other Android smartphones, Google Pay is your only option.

-Ultimately, all three systems function in a similar manner.
+Ultimately, all three systems function similarly.
 If you have a Samsung phone, you can test Samsung Pay and Google Pay to see which one you prefer, while all other mobile wallets are dependent on your mobile operating system.

 Pros and cons of mobile wallets